LimitedDelusions/cybercraftsecurity/README.md

 layout:default
 title:CyberCraft Security
 shortTitle:CyberCraft
-intro: "Welcome!
-This is where the magic begins."

 ---
+Welcome!
+This is where adventure begins!